gfx-rs/wgpu/README.md

 have compilers to target SPIR-V. All of these shader languages can be used with any backend, we will handle all of the conversion.
 Additionally, support for these shader inputs is not going away.

+The WGSL Spec is still in developement and full conformity with the current spec is unlikely.
+[Below](#tracking-the-evolving-wgsl-spec) we elaborate a bit more.

 While WebGPU does not support any shading language other than WGSL, we will automatically convert your non-WGSL shaders if you're running on WebGPU.